Jonham/JH-Music-Player/README.md

     - [ ] prevent continuing clicks
     - [ ] wait and react until animations stop
 08. lyric and cover
-    - [ ] lyric loader and _timeupdate_ event for AudioContext decoded audio
+    - [x] lyric loader and _timeupdate_ event for AudioContext decoded audio
     - [ ] lyric and album image load when another start
+    - [ ] lyric parser for compressed lyric files
+    - [ ] lyric Empty lines handling
 09. control funcs and buttons
     - [x] play, nextSong buttons to work on SongList
     - [x] mute and volume controls on SongList